atelier-ritz/CoilSystemPython/readme.md

 ### Installation

 New(Apr 6, 2018): Omidy made a "autoInstall.sh" that install all packages automatically.
+If you decide to use this method, you don't need to install the dependency packages manually.

 ```
-1. Put ""
+1. Download "autoInstall.sh" to your local folder.

+2. Download "s826 linux driver" (http://www.sensoray.com/PCI_Express_digital_output_826.htm) and "pydc139" (https://github.com/jordens/pydc1394).
+Name the extracted folders as "s826" and "pydc1394".
+Put them in the same directory as "autoInstall.sh".

+3. Open terminal in the current directory and run command "sudo ./autoInstall.sh".
 ```

 This program relies on the following dependencies: